-Titular Bishop of Luperciana, Secretary of the Pontifical Council for Interreligious Dialogue
+Titular Bishop of Luperciana, President of the Pontifical Council for Interreligious Dialogue

-His Excellency Bishop Miguel Ayuso is Titular Bishop of Luperciana, Secretary of the Pontifical Council for Interreligious Dialogue.
+His Excellency Bishop Miguel Ayuso is Titular Bishop of Luperciana, President of the Pontifical Council for Interreligious Dialogue.

 Bishop Ayuso has always been active in interreligious dialogue, teaching in both Cairo and Rome as well as writing several important publications on issues related to Christian-Muslim dialogue.
 As a priest he worked in the local Church in Egypt and Sudan from 1982 to 2002.

 He served as President during his service at the Pontifical Institute for Arabic and Islamic Studies (PISAI).
 He also taught courses in interreligious dialogue and participated in meetings and conferences on interreligious relations in Australia and various countries in Africa, Asia and Europe.
 In addition to his native Spanish, Bishop Ayuso speaks Arabic, English, French and Italian.

 - Ordained Bishop, Titular See of Luperciana by Pope Francis in 2016

-- Secretary of the Pontifical Council for Interreligious Dialogue, 2012–present
+- Secretary of the Pontifical Council for Interreligious Dialogue, 2012–2019

 - President of the Pontifical Institute for Arabic and Islamic Studies (PISAI), 2005–2012